 Doggles Insect Shield T-shirts protect against a variety of insects that can carry dangerous diseases, including fleas, ticks and mosquitoes.
 This EPA registered technology is long-lasting, effective, and convenient.
 Doggles Insect Shield T-shirts use a man-made version of a natural repellent found in certain types of chrysanthemum flowers.
-This long lasting formula lasts through 70 washings, which is more than the typical life of a garment.
+This long lasting formula lasts through approximately 70 washings, which is more than the typical life of a garment.

 How it works: